-Most Common Factors That Contribute to First Trimester Miscarriage
+Most Common Factors That Cause to First Trimester Miscarriage

 A first trimester miscarriage, which occurs within the first 12 weeks of pregnancy, is a deeply emotional and often distressing experience.
 Understanding the common factors that contribute to early pregnancy loss can provide clarity and help individuals and couples navigate this challenging time.